Sun Lakes Arizona Sun Lakes, AZ

 - Oakwood: 1994-2006 – the last and most upscale of all of the Sun Lakes communities with 3,285 traditional houses and patio homes, offering 27 holes of golf and world-class resort facilities and amenities.

 Sun Lakes has so many amenities and activities that it would be impossible to list them all here.
-Just a few of the things you’ll enjoy at Sun Lakes are:
+Here are just a few of the things you’ll enjoy at Sun Lakes:

 - Sport Courts: Numerous tennis courts, pickleball courts, shuffleboard courts, bocce ball courts, and horseshoe pits.